Reference · Model v3 · Last Retrained Q1 2026

 How often is the model retrained?

-The signal engine (v3, all 7 layers active) is retrained quarterly using the optimize_model_weights() RPC, which runs gradient descent over the layer weights to maximize predictive accuracy on held-out quarters.
-Between retrainings, the daily pipeline recomputes master_scores for new trades and refreshes herd_signals, contribution_patterns, and lobbying_patterns.
+The signal engine (v3, all 7 layers active) is retrained quarterly.
+Our weight optimizer runs gradient descent across the layer weights to maximize predictive accuracy on held-out quarters.
+Between retrainings, the daily pipeline recomputes master scores for new trades and refreshes herd, contribution, and lobbying detections.
 The Bill Investability ML model (separate from the signal engine) was trained on 42,199 bills from the 117th and 118th Congresses and validated on 119th Congress data.
-Model versions are tracked in the model_weights table; the current active version is v3.
-Deprecated versions remain in the table for audit purposes.
+Model versions are tracked internally; the current active version is v3.
+Deprecated versions are retained for audit purposes.

 Related Reading